data-science-in-ed/Syllabus/README.md

   * [Leong, B. and Polonetsky, J. 2015.
 Why Opting Out of Student Data Collection Isn’t the Solution.
 EdSurge.](https://www.edsurge.com/news/2015-03-16-why-opting-out-of-student-data-collection-isn-t-the-solution)
   * [Young, J.R.
 2014.
 Why Students Should Own Their Educational Data.
 The Chronicle of Higher Education Blogs: Wired Campus.](http://chronicle.com/blogs/wiredcampus/why-students-should-own-their-educational-data/54329)

- 2. Assignment 1a: Set up
+ 2. Assignment 1a: Set up - doesn't have to be on Sunday, cause you might have other stuff to do on the weekend.....

 # <A NAME="unit2">Unit 2: Data Sources & their Manipulation
 ## Week 2 Data Sources (2/4/16 - 2/11/16)